qinguorui2001/tp/docs/DeveloperGuide.md

 _{more aspects and alternatives to be added}_

 ### Giveall feature
-The giveall command allows users to add the specified assignment to all persons in the same module which are stored in the model.
+The giveall command allows users to add the specified assignment to all persons in the same module.
 Persons who already have the specified assignment will not have a duplicated assignment added to them.
 The command is abstracted as `AddAssignmentToAllCommand` and extends `Command`.
-When the user inputs the command, `Command#execute` is called and returns a `CommandResult`.
+When the user inputs the command, `AddAssignmentToAllCommand#execute()` is called and returns a `CommandResult`.

+When `AddAssignmentToAllCommand#execute()` is called, `AddAssignmentToAllCommand` checks if any persons in `AddressBook` has the specified assignment already.
+To avoid any inconsistencies in the specified assignment and any existing assignment with the same `Description`, `AddAssignmentToAllCommand#execute()` calls `AddAssignmentToAllCommand#getAssignmentIfExists(List<Person> personListWithAssignment)` to check if any persons contain an assignment with the same `Description` as the specified assignment.
+If such an assignment exists, a check is done to make sure that the `DueDate` field of the specified assignment and the existing assignment are the same.
+Additionally, the `Description` field of the added assignment will follow that of the existing assignment to prevent any inconsistencies in letter cases.
+The assignment will then be added to all persons who do not have the assignment.

+<div markdown="span" class="alert alert-info">:information_source: **Note:** If there are no persons with the specified
+module field, it will return an error to the user. <br>
+Additionally, if all persons in the module already have the specified assignment, it will return an error to the user as well.

+</div>

 Given below is an example usage scenario and how the `AddAssignmentToAllCommand` is executed.

 Step 1.
-The user executes `list` command to see the current list of persons.
+The user executes `giveall m/CS2100 d/Assignment 2 by/ 03/10/2021` command to add `Assignment 2` to all persons in the module `CS2100` for the first time.
+When `AddAssignmentToAllCommand#execute()` is called, `AddAssignmentToAllCommand` will filter out persons in `AddressBook` with the module field `CS2100`.
+Since no persons have this assignment, it is added for all persons in `CS2100`.

 Step 2.
-The user executes `giveall m/CS2100 d/Assignment 2 by/ 03/10/2021` command to add assignments to all persons in the specified module.
-When `Command#execute` is called, the `giveall m/...` command will filter out persons in the current displayed list with the module field `CS2100`and add the specified assignment to them if they do not have the assignment.
-<div markdown="span" class="alert alert-info">:information_source: **Note:** If there are no persons with the specified
-module field, it will return an error to the user.

-</div>
+The user now decides to add another person in the module `CS2100` as this person was accidentally left out earlier.
+The user executes `add Alice Koh m/CS2100 e/e2716238@u.nus.edu` to add the person in.

+Step 3.
+The user wants to give this person the assignment he previously gave to the other persons in `CS2100`.
+The user executes `giveall m/CS2100 d/assignment 2 by/ 03/10/2021`.
+Like Step 1, when `AddAssignmentToAllCommand#execute()` is called, `AddAssignmentToAllCommand` will filter out persons in `AddressBook` with the module field `CS2100`.
+However, since some persons in `CS2100` already have `Assignment 2`, the existing assignment will be returned when `AddAssignmentToAllCommand#getAssignmentIfExists(List<Person> personListWithAssignment)` is called.
+Since the `DueDate` of both the specified and existing assignment are `03/10/2021`, no error message will be thrown. `Assignment 2` will then be added for all persons in `CS2100` who does not have it yet.

-The following sequence diagram shows how the giveall command is executed:
+The following sequence diagram shows how `giveall m/CS2100 d/assignment 2 by/ 03/10/2021` is executed:
 <p align="center">
   <img src="images/GiveAllSequenceDiagram.png">
 </p>